 The advantages of such messaging are that you can personalise them, are non-intrusive and have a high open-rate.

 Suggested Reading: Why Your Landing Page Needs A Chatbot Today

 Call centres are reactive support systems.
 Customers call the service centres only when they have a problem with the product and want to complain.
 It’s one-way communication.

-With the help of a chatbot or an automated onboarding process, the customer is free to use the product at their convenience and resolve issues as soon as the problem arises.
+With the help of a chatbot or an automated process, the customer is free to use the product at their convenience and resolve issues as soon as the problem arises.